kennyngdev/file-storage-server/README.md

+## Crédits
+This is just a fork of the original kennyngdev repository "file-storage-server".
+The changes made here were just to adapt to my need, which I have for non-profit and personal use.

 # File Storage Service

 This is a file storage server service in Python, Nginx and React, all wrapped up in Docker.
 This App is created by Kenny Ng.